mwittig/node-red-contrib-pimatic/README.md

 Available nodes types are:

 * `Rule Action` calls a pimatic rule action.
-The action expression may contain variables to include items of the input message object, for example `dim light-1 to ${ msg.payload }`.
+The action expression may contain variables to include items of the input message object, for example `dim light-1 to ${ payload }`.
 Note, it is only possible to call a single action.
 * `Device Action` calls a pimatic device action.
 Optionally, a parameter name and value can be provided to be passed along with the invocation.